Bsingstad/ECG-LSTM-analysis/README.md

-# ECG-analysis
+# ECG-analysis using LSTM
-In this repository I will try to analyse a dataset with ECG data
+In this repository I will try to analyse some ECG data using LSTM